-The side flag function is only supported on an MVS-8000A system.
+The side flag function is only supported on an MVS-8000A system and MVS-8000G system.

 The term "side flags" refers to the areas to left and right of an image with aspect ratio 4:3 embedded within a 16:9 frame, when these areas are filled with a selected image from the utility 1 bus.